seoharam/seoharam/README.md

 - 📊 I want to be a data scientist in the marine field

-- 🤝🏻 I've been collaborate with Samsung Heavy Industry + LS Cable & System
+- 🤝🏻 I've been collaborate with Samsung Heavy Industry, LS Cable & System

 - 📷 I love photography and video shooting